 Alexander Khan did not have the easiest start to life.
 Born to a white mother and an Asian father in the racially divided years of the 1970s, his world collapsed when he was snatched from his mother following the breakdown of his parents' marriage.

 Alexander spoke no Arabic and had little knowledge of the Qur’an.
 He was beaten and tortured regularly for such 'crimes' by his teachers and mocked by other students.
-Having just turned 14, Alexander had to find a way to escape and try to make it back to his fathers village.
-Even there he was not safe.
+Alexander now had to find a way out.....

-After twenty six years of searching for the truth, would Alexander ever find his long lost mother and the truth why he was treated so cruelly by the people who should have loved and protected him.
+After 26 years of searching for the truth would Alexander ever find his mother, and the truth why he was treated so cruelly by the people who should have loved and protected him.

-Alexander writes about his early life experiences in “Orphan of Islam” He is currently working on his second memoir where he writes about his time in the British military.
+Alexander writes about his early life experiences in ORPHAN OF ISLAM.
+He is currently working on his second memoir.
 He is also the author of “The Recruit” An Ethan Blake thriller.